Aditya Rana

 Research

-Currently, my research is focused around transformers, generative language and vision models, and their applications in Design AI space.
+Currently, my research is focused around LLMs, image generation models, and their applications in Design AI space.
+Some of the features I've worked on at Canva are Magic Design, Magic Studio, and Canva AI.

 graph_from_position Event Detection in Football using Graph Convolutional Networks